 About the signs Series...

 Two weeks after I relocated to Los Angeles I moved into a loft on Broadway in Downtown.
 The architecture and typography on the vintage signs rocked my world.
 In this series, I tried to capture the faded glory of historical DTLA – always leaving the buildings that support these signs as blank canvas to reflect the rampant gentrification changing my neighbourhood.
-Currently I am working on a painting specifically for my upcoming event: Divorced & Gay in DTLA.

 The galleries below show the works in progress, including reference materials and the photos I took during my research.
 They are in no particular order.
 For the completed works, click here.